pnp/blog/content/post/get-your-to-do-tasks-daily-in-teams-using-power-automate.md

 ---

-> This blog post is inspired by Ayca Bas\'s [excellent blog
+> This blog post is inspired by Ayca Bas's [excellent blog
 > post](https://dev.to/azure/get-your-to-do-tasks-every-morning-on-microsoft-teams-using-azure-logic-apps-3ci1)
 > on this subject using Azure Logic Apps instead of Power Automate